Step 5: Controlling the Light

 52CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(LightController)

-Add
+Add to CMakeLists.txt:

-add_cnoid_simple_controller(TankTutorial_LightController LightController.cpp)
+choreonoid_add_simple_controller(TankTutorial_LightController LightController.cpp)

 ../../_images/lightcontrolleritem.png

-First, use the initialize function:
+First, in the initialize function:

 light = io->body()->findDevice<SpotLight>("Light");